 1. Outdated Authentication Requirements

-As cyber-attacks become more sophisticated, most IT professionals consider single factor authentication (SFA) an insufficient barrier.
+As cyber-attacks become more sophisticated, most IT professionals consider single-factor authentication (SFA) an insufficient barrier.
 Although most companies are still using SFA, the trend toward multi-factor authentication MFA is increasing.

-Most companies using SFA require a combination of user ID and password for entry to the network.
+Most companies using SFA require a combination of a user ID and password for entry to the network.
 SFA is insufficient to prevent a data breach simply because it provides only one barrier to network access.

 Businesses can gain additional protection against a data breach by ensuring employees use long and complex passwords.
 Use password management software helps make the passwords easily accessible to employees while making it difficult for a cybercriminal to retrieve.